computerserf/nand2tetris/README.md

 ### Project 5: Computer Architecture ###

-This capstone hardeware project consisted of putting together all the circuits to build the Hack computer, consisting of RAM, ROM and CPU.
+This capstone hardware project consisted of putting together all the circuits to build the Hack computer, consisting of RAM, ROM and CPU.
 I/O is memory mapped.

 ### Other projects ###